ARSHRM - Arkansas SHRM State Council

 Workforce Readiness

-Welcome to the Workforce Readiness section of the Arkansas SHRM State Council web site.
-This page will assist you in finding the resources available to you for developing and maintaining workforce readiness.
+Welcome to the Workforce Readiness section of the Arkansas SHRM State Council website.
 Workforce Readiness in Arkansas is composed of a broad range of organizations and programs, at the federal, state, and local levels.
 The common goal of these organizations is to provide adequate quantities of trained, reliable workers throughout Arkansas to meet business and industry needs.

 This page contains links to Workforce Readiness resources within SHRM and the state of Arkansas.
 We hope that you check back with us from time to time and see what new resources we have found for you.
 We also hope you will send us your readiness ideas and resources you have identified so that we might highlight them here.